J

 In place of systems, Albers developed an “experimental way of studying color and teaching color”: a method based on the idea that only by observing color in the push and tug and pull of context can one begin to understand the nature of color.
 His color course, which he inaugurated at Black Mountain College, comprised a sequence of simple exercises, each of which isolated some aspect of color interaction in order to observe it carefully.
 The course reached its fullest development at Yale where the publication of Albers’s landmark “Interaction of Color” in 1963, crowned thirty years of effort.

 The fundamental lesson I am still learning from Joseph Albers is the interaction between colours.
 How relative they are in this time of self-isolation!
-How unique is everyone’s vision of color!
+How unique is everyone’s vision of colour!

 © 2018 The Josef and Anni Albers Foundation/Artists Rights Society (ARS), New York/DACS, London